marwhals/spring-webflux-reference/src/main/java/org/webflux_reference/spring_r2dbc/notes.md

   - Ideally prefer pure functions but use good judgement.
 - Tables and entity object here is mutable
   - See documentation

+---

+## Pageable

+- To request for chunks of data from a larger data set
+  - Page1, Size 10
+  - Sort by Price ascending